Manuel González Flores: Early life and military career

-González was born in Matamoros, Tamaulipas, Mexico.
+Manuel del Refugio González Flores was born in Matamoros, Tamaulipas, Mexico, on 17 June 1833.
+Some sources state that he was born on 20 of the same month.
+However, he was baptized on the 18th, a day after his birth, as José Manuel del Refugio González Flores.
+His parents were Fernando González and Eusebia Flores de la Garza.
+For part of his childhood, he lived in the ranch El Moquete.
+His parents supported his education, and he was reportedly a brilliant student.
+He returned to his birth home after the death of his father.
+When his mother died, he was left in the care of his uncle, with whom he worked as a merchant.

 He began his military career in 1847, fighting the invaders from the United States in the Mexican–American War after they killed his father, a farmer.
 From 1853 to 1855, he fought with the Conservative forces supporting General Antonio López de Santa Anna.
 At the time of the Plan de Ayutla in 1854, he was with Conservative General Leonardo Márquez in Oaxaca, fighting against Liberal general Porfirio Díaz.

 In 1856, he was wounded at the Battle of Ocotlán (1856), fighting with rebels against President Ignacio Comonfort.
 In March 1859, he took part in an attack on Veracruz by Conservative General Miguel Miramón, against the legal, Liberal government of President Benito Juárez.
 In 1860, he took advantage of an amnesty for the Conservatives decreed by Congress and offered his services to the Liberals fighting against Maximilian of Habsburg and the invasion.

 González served under the military command of Porfirio Díaz.
 He participated in the defense of Battle of Puebla Puebla on 5 May 1862 against the French, where the Mexicans won a great and unexpected victory.
 He was wounded and taken prisoner, but escaped.
 In 1863, Díaz made him chief of the Army of the center.
 He fought under Díaz in the battles of Miahuatlán and La Carbonera, Oaxaca.

 González was taken prisoner by the French a second time in 1865, but he was paroled and rejoined the Mexican army.
 In 1867, he participated in the sieges of Puebla (where he lost his right arm) and of Mexico City.
 On 7 September 1867, after Juárez's forces had retaken the capital, Juárez named him military commander of the Federal District and governor of the National Palace, serving from 1871 to 1873.
 He supported Díaz in revolt under the Plan de la Noria (Díaz's 1871 unsuccessful revolt against Juárez) and the Plan of Tuxtepec (his successful 1876 revolt against then-President Sebastián Lerdo de Tejada).
 Vicente Riva Palacio, liberal politician, intellectual, and military man, served in his government.

 On 13 March 1877, he obtained the rank of general of division.
-Díaz named him governor and military commander of Michoacán (1877–79) and secretary of war and the navy (28 April 1878 to 15 November 1879).